Creation of the Chambre de l'assurance

 Any training recognized by the CSF is automatically recognized by CIRO for the same period of validity.
 This recognition will remain in effect after the transfer of the supervision of mutual fund representatives.

-For the time beeing, the obligations remain the same for all professionals who were supervised by the CSF: mutual fund representatives, scholarship plan representatives, financial security advisors, group insurance and annuity advisors and financial planners.
+For the time beeing, the obligations remain the same for these professionals who were supervised by the CSF: mutual fund representatives, financial security advisors, group insurance and annuity advisors and financial planners.

 You will be kept informed of any changes to your obligations as a result of the transfer of oversight in certain fields.